SamoraHunter/ensemble_genetic_algorithm/docs/source/docs_wiki/Genetic_Algorithm_Deep_Dive.md

 2. Two random points are selected along the length of the chromosomes (the lists).
 3. The offspring is created by taking the segment of base learners from the first parent between the two points and filling the rest with base learners from the second parent.

 This allows beneficial combinations of base learners from different successful ensembles to be combined.
-The probability of crossover occurring is controlled by the `crossover_rate` (`cxpb`).
+The probability of crossover occurring is controlled by the `cxpb` parameter.

 ### 5. Mutation (Introducing Variation)